weng-lab/krews/docs/index.md

 scientific data pipelines using [Docker Containers](https://www.docker.com/) piped together with
 [Project Reactor](https://projectreactor.io/), a mature functional reactive programming library.

-Workflows are written using a [Kotlin](https://kotlinlang.org/) DSL in plain old Kotlin JVM projects, meaning you get all the benefits of a modern, type-safe, functional language with fantastic tooling.
+Workflows are written using a [Kotlin](https://kotlinlang.org/) DSL in plain old Kotlin projects, meaning you get all the benefits of a modern, type-safe, functional language with fantastic tooling.

 # Quick Example